Learning how to do your own taxes can seem daunting, even if it is pretty straightforward. You just need to know the exact steps to take!

 Log into your bookkeeping software

-- Mint.com is what my husband and I use for our personal bank accounts, credit cards, and investment accounts.
-We have separate “fun money” accounts that are not linked to Mint (we still want our independence, yo!).
+- Personal Capital is what my husband and I use for aggregating ALL of our personal bank accounts, credit cards, and investment accounts.
+We have separate “fun money” accounts that are not linked to Personal Capital (we still want our independence, yo!).
+This allows us to see everything at a glance so we can stay on track for building wealth.

 - GoDaddy Bookkeeping is what I use for my business bank accounts, PayPal transactions, and business credit cards.
 They also have extensive tax and financial reports for estimated taxes and importing into your Schedule C sole-proprietor tax form.